Skip to Content

 This is why a partial payment would help to fundraise more dogs and you would be able to receive your dog quicker.

-So if you are choosing a partial payment plan it will only cost you about $20.000.
+So if you are choosing a partial payment plan it may “only” cost you about $20,000.

 How Long Does it Take to Train a Service Dog?